 Selling a cosmetic fixer

 Last year my mother passed away.
 I have four siblings and am the executor of her estate.
 Two of my siblings have financial difficulties and want to sell the home immediately, but I and the other two, feel that we should fix it up a bit before getting it on the market.
-What are your thoughts?
+What are your thoughts about selling a cosmetic fixer?

 Each home seller has their own priorities and trying to achieve different goals can be difficult.
 Often simply exposing hardwood floors and tossing outdated window coverings can make a vast improvement.
 A thorough house cleaning and a fresh coat of paint are investments which will more than pay for themselves.
 As the executor of the estate you have a fiduciary duty to maximize the proceeds.